 Setting up an online business is not a quick and easy task that you can do in a weekend, or even a week.
 It takes planning, time and dedication.
 There is a lot you need to know BEFORE you get going to avoid expensive errors and wasting your time and money.

-Here is a quick guide to five essential steps for setting up an online business.
+Try these five essential steps for setting up an online business

 1. Decide on your business structure